DamianMarvel7/Football-Analysis/README.md

 1. **Data Scraping**: Scraping data from multiple websites including TransferMarkt and FBRef to gather comprehensive player statistics and market information.
 2. **Data Cleaning and Merging**: Cleaning the scraped data to ensure consistency and accuracy, followed by merging relevant tables to create a unified dataset for analysis.
 3. **Data Analysis**: Performing in-depth analysis on player statistics to identify key performance indicators and trends that can influence player valuation and potential.
+4. **Data Visualization**: Creating a dashboard to show key performance indicators using Tableau
-4. **Recommendation System**: Utilizing cosine similarity to recommend similar players based on selected criteria, aiding decision-making in player acquisitions.
+5. **Recommendation System**: Utilizing cosine similarity to recommend similar players based on selected criteria, aiding decision-making in player acquisitions.
-5. **Market Value Prediction**: Implementing machine learning algorithms to predict the market value of players based on their performance metrics and market trends.
+6. **Market Value Prediction**: Implementing machine learning algorithms to predict the market value of players based on their performance metrics and market trends.

 ## Repository Structure
 - `analysis/`: Jupyter notebooks detailing the analysis and recommendation similar players.